caloisio/mentorbot/README.md

 #### Create virtualenv (if not previously done)

-Recommend placing the virtualenv in the `mentorbot` repo folder under `.venv` (to keep everything together) however the virtualenv is local to your system and should not be uploaded (ignored in `.gitignore`)
+Recommend placing the virtualenv in the `TShirtCannon` repo folder under `.venv` (to keep everything together) however the virtualenv is local to your system and should not be uploaded (ignored in `.gitignore`)

 ```bash
 cd <path-to-mentorbot-repo>